Structured Deferred Sentences

 What is SDS and what will it involve?

 SDS is a programme addressing offending behaviour and promotes social inclusion for young people aged 16-21 who have been involved in offending.
-SDS lasts from the time you are convicted of an offence and the period of time on SDS will be decided by the Sheriff (normally between 3-6 months).
+SDS lasts from the time you are convicted of an offence and the period of time on SDS will be decided by the Sheriff (normally between three and six months).
 If you do well during your SDS, it can reduce the final sentence or disposal that you are given.
 If you decide not to take a SDS, a Sheriff will sentence you using other options.

 How to access SDS

-Your lawyer or Social Worker may suggest to the Court that SDS could be a suitable option for you.
+Your lawyer or social worker may suggest to the court that SDS could be a suitable option for you.
 This could include you attending for an interview for the completion of a Criminal Justice Social Work Report to ascertain your suitability for SDS.
 The final decision of your suitability will be made by the sentencing Sheriff.

 What you need if you are on a SDS

-- Attending Court for reviews of your SDS
+- court for reviews of your SDS

-- Attend all the support sessions provided
+- all the support sessions provided

 What can you expect from being involved with SDS